yasindunethmina/create-t3-chill-app/cli/README.md

-# Create T3 Chill App CLI
+# Create T3 Chill App

-Build a project with Next.js, Supabase, tRPC, Prisma, and Stripe using the Create T3 Chill App CLI.
+Build a project with Next.js, Supabase, tRPC, Prisma, and Stripe using the Create T3 Chill App.

 ## Usage